mitchellfyi/rails-starter/docs/CONTRIBUTING_MODULES.md

 # remove.rb
 # frozen_string_literal: true

-say_status :synth_your_module, "Removing Your Module"
+say_status :railsplan_your_module, "Removing Your Module"

 # Warning about data loss
 if yes?("This will remove all Your Module data.
 Continue? (y/N)")